anoopelias-tw/tw-bootcamp-mock-oauth2-server/Readme.md

 docker-compose up
 ```

-The service will start in 8090 endpoint.
+The service will start in 8090 port.

 ## How to use